muffoonfu/BIOS0030/README.md

 # BIOS0030
-This test is designed to challenge the user's sense of number approximation.
+This test is designed to challenge the user's spatial reasoning.

 The user is shown 3D figures with several colours and conformations.